 His musical path began in his hometown Warsaw, where he studied classical guitar – for which he will always have a soft spot – at the Fryderyk Chopin University of Music before moving to Basel (where he has since lived) in order to dedicate himself exclusively to the lute.
 He subsequently graduated from the acclaimed Schola Cantorum Basiliensis, where he studied lute with Hopkinson Smith.

-Concert tours have since taken him to the most European countries, as well as to the USA, the countries of the Middle East and China.
+Concert tours have since taken him to the most European countries, as well as to the USA, the countries of the Middle East, China and Japan.